emnify/product-docs/docs/quickstart/apn-configuration/industrial-routers.md

 1. Connect your PC through the routers Wi-Fi using the credentials   provided on the device.
 1. Open the Teltonika WebUI <http://192.168.1.1> and go to the Mobile configuration.
-1. Type in `em` in APN—there is no PIN configured on the SIM and no APN username or password required.
+1. Type in `em` in APN.
+There is no PIN configured on the SIM and no APN username or password required.

 **Teltonika Networks Router APN configuration via SMS console / API or Zapier **